 Additional Supplemental Documents

 Some departments require that you upload additional supplemental documents, such as a writing sample, information sheet, or unofficial transcript, to your online application.
 For departmental supplemental documents requirements, please see Departments and Programs.
 Do not upload additional documents that are not required by your prospective department.
-If necessary, please redact your social security number before uploading transcripts.
+If necessary, please redact your social security number before uploading transcripts or other documents.

 Document Upload Specifications and Requirements

 UC Santa Barbara accepts PDF and Microsoft Word (.doc and .docx) documents for upload in the online application.
 The maximum file size allowed is 4 MB per document.

 You may view and replace documents you have uploaded as long as you have not locked them.
 Once you click the "Lock" button, you will not be able to edit or replace what you have uploaded.
 Please preview each document carefully to ensure you have uploaded the correct documents.
 Graduate Division and departmental staff will not be able to replace documents for you once you have locked a document.

 Documents must be uploaded to the online application absolutely no later than 11:59 PM Pacific Standard Time on your departmental application deadline.
 Documents received after 11:59 PM on the departmental application deadline may be considered ineligible for review, and your application may be marked as Incomplete, and therefore unreviewable, by the department.
 The application fee is non-refundable for Incomplete applications.

 The information you provide in this section is used by the department to determine if you are seeking financial support.
 This section does not constitute an application for specific UCSB fellowships or federal financial aid.